 No two services are exactly alike, yet familiar patterns are present.
 Please see our What to Expect at Services page.

 Attend a service.
 You will be greeted at the door and invited to sign the guest book.
 As a guest, you will receive the newsletter for a few months.
 During the service, you will have an opportunity to introduce yourself (if you wish).
 Stay for coffee and conversation following the service.
 Tell people about yourself and your interests.
 Attend some Eastrose social events.
 Speak up and join a committee!
-For more specific information about events and whom to contact for more information, be sure to pick up a current copy of How to Get Involved 2012, a guide to Eastrose activities and their leaders.
+For more specific information about events and whom to contact for more information, be sure to pick up a current copy of , How to Get Acquainted and Involved, a guide to Eastrose activities and their leaders.

 No, not at all.
 If anything, Unitarian Universalists may come across as rather too reserved about urging people to join their group.
 This is a UU tradition stemming from resistance to religious persecution.
 Don’t mistake this for lack of interest in you and your potential worth to the group!
 Eastrose is eager for new friends and members, and eager to hear new voices and thoughts.
 Speak up and you will be listened to.
 Join an committee, and you will help run things!

 We have recently begun to consider problems concerning fragrance sensitivity.
 A few members and friends are painfully sensitive to perfumes and colognes.
 We warmly welcome all visitors to Eastrose and request that you be aware of those members’ needs when planning your visit to our fellowship.
 We appreciate your consideration!